Lower School Curriculum By Grade

 HISTORY: History tells the story of human striving and deeds, and stirs children to an experience of their own humanness.
 The children live through the history of ancient cultures as though they were involved in every happening.
 As children study the progress of humanity through many different phases of consciousness, they are led to see themselves and the age they live in as heirs of an evolutionary process they will take into the future.
 The study begins with the more mythical aspects and leads into the actual history.
 We study the development of civilization from India, Persia, Chaldea, Assyria, Babylonia and Egypt, to the Golden Age of Greece.

-GEOGRAPHY: As the children’s horizons widen, the study of the geography of the United States presents wonderful possibilities.
+GEOGRAPHY: As the children’s horizons widen, the study of the geography of North America presents wonderful possibilities.
 The configuration of the regions of our country and the people and economic conditions of each region are studied and contrasted.
 Elements of Native American life and U.S. history are woven into these lessons to help show the connection between the human being and the part of the earth they inhabit.
-As the children’s looks farther afield, they also take a giant step away from their teacher.
-As part of this new experience of independence, a research paper on one state is given.
+As the children look farther afield, they also become more independent, and individual projects are often first assigned at this age.
 In-depth instruction on how to do research, outlines, bibliography, write letters, take notes, and write a report is given.
-Each child also learns the capital cities of the 50 states.
+Each child also learns the 50 states and capital cities of the US.

 LANGUAGE ARTS: The class experiences the difference between the active and passive voice of verbs, and learns to distinguish between direct and indirect speech.
-Much work is done with the parts of speech, verb tenses, diagramming sentences, punctuation, and the writing of different types of sentences, paragraphs, dictation, composition and poetry.
+Much work is done with the parts of speech, verb tenses, punctuation, and the writing of different types of sentences, paragraphs, dictation, composition and poetry.
 Weekly spelling words are given.
 Daily speech exercises through recitation of poetry and tongue twisters are done.
-A class play is performed out of the history study.
+A class play is performed, often out of the history study.

 ARITHMETIC: Work with common fractions and whole numbers is continued.
 The main work of the year centers on decimal fractions.
 Word problems and mental arithmetic become more complicated.
 Work is also done with estimating, rounding off, averages, and numbers: square, triangular, prime, perfect, and abundant.
 The children learn to find the area of a rectangle and square, and to figure out, for example, the price of covering a floor with a carpet.